moralesja560/NeuralNetwork/readme.md

 + load_non_linear.py: This file loads a pre-trained model, inputs a random dataset created in Excel and plots how are the predictions with the real life dataset.

 + more_classif_methods.py: This file shows how to create a confusion matrix.

+### NN_Linear
++ MSE vs MAE.py:A file to compare the same model but with different loss function Mean Average Error and Mean Squared Error

++ Training 1/2/3 : Three linear regression models

++ Loading_neural_model1/2/3: Three files that load pre-trained models.

++ multi-var_NN.py: A linear regression model with many independent variables.

++ Norm_Stand.py: A file to demonstrate how to normalize and standardize data.